IV:05:06 Employee Tuition Waiver

 A. Supervisors/Department Heads who approve Fee Waiver applications should keep in mind that job performance is paramount and must receive priority.

-B. Courses should be scheduled at times other than during regularly scheduled work hours unless the use of annual leave or flextime, based on the needs of the institution, has been approved.
+B. Courses should be scheduled at times other than during regularly scheduled work hours unless the use of annual leave or an alternate work arrangement is documented and approved by the supervisor prior to enrolling in the course.

 V. ACCOUNTING/BUDGETING PROVISIONS

-A. An employee must complete an Application for Fee Waiver (PC191) form (available in the Office of Human Resource Services) and receive approval from his/her supervisor prior to registering for a course.
+A. An employee must complete an Application for Fee Waiver (formerly referred to as PC191) form and receive approval from his/her supervisor prior to registering for a course.

 B. If the employee is attending the employer institution, the expenditure is charged to employee benefits.
 If the employee is attending another institution, the institution attended charges the expenditure to scholarships and fellowships.
 The employer institution does not recognize an expenditure when an employee attends another institution.